 There are two sets of 12-volt fuses and breakers in your motorhome.
-The main interior circuits are in the foot of the bed behind an access door.
+The main interior circuit fuses are in Power Cord Compartment.
 The brightly colored fuses pull straight out from the face of the panel.
 Replacement fuses are available at automotive stores and most service stations.
 On the panel covering the fuses is a diagram showing the function of each fuse or circuit breaker.
 The chassis manufacturer provides the second set of fuses.
 Freightliner fuses are located in the lower compartment forward of the roadside front wheel.

 Many interior lights have been included in your motorhome to give you almost infinite variable light intensity.
 Just inside the main door are switches for the step, patio light, aux.
 Batt (390 only), and forward ceiling lights.
 The forward ceiling lights must have their switches on before the remote switch on the panel will control them.